iquety/console/docs/en/02-terminal-script.md

 ./example --help
 ```

 > **Note:** on unix or derived systems, to be able to directly invoke a script (eg ./example), it must have the permission to execute.
-This is achieved by the command `chmod a+x example`
+This is achieved by the routine `chmod a+x example`

 [◂ How to use](01-how-to-use.md) | [Documentation Summary](index.md) | [Instantiating the Terminal ▸](03-instantiating-the-terminal.md)
 -- | -- | --